Kidney Health

 Antiretroviral medications

-The HIV medication tenofovir disoproxil fumarate or TDF (Viread, also in Truvada, Atripla, Complera and Stribild) and certain protease inhibitors, such as indinavir (Crixivan), atazanavir (Reyataz) and lopinavir/ritonavir (Kaletra), can all cause kidney injury.
+The HIV medication tenofovir disoproxil fumarate or TDF (Viread, also in Truvada, Atripla, Complera and Stribild) and certain protease inhibitors, such as atazanavir (Reyataz) and lopinavir/ritonavir (in Kaletra and generic formulations), all have the potential to cause kidney injury.

-In the same study, TDF use was also associated with higher levels of parathyroid hormone (PTH).
-When PTH levels remain high, kidney function can become impaired.
-Although it is not clear from this study whether elevated PTH is the main or only way in which tenofovir damages the kidneys, several earlier studies also suggested a link.
-In this study, PTH levels were more likely to be elevated among people with low vitamin D levels, leading the researchers to suggest that vitamin D supplementation for such individuals might protect against PTH elevation.
-So if you are taking TDF, you might want to talk to your doctor about testing your vitamin D level and, if necessary, taking whatever amount of vitamin D supplementation is required.
+PTH levels were more likely to be elevated among people with low vitamin D levels, leading the researchers to suggest that vitamin D supplementation for such individuals might protect against PTH elevation.
+So if you are taking TDF, you might want to talk to your healthcare provider about testing your vitamin D level and, if necessary, taking whatever amount of vitamin D supplementation is required.

 A new version of tenofovir called TAF (tenofovir alafenamide) is now available.
 It is found in Odefsey, Biktarvy and Descovy.
 Clinical trials of TAF-based regimens indicate that this formulation of tenofovir is relatively safer for the kidneys than a TDF-based regimen.